 The development, which features 15 apartments in the main building and four houses to the rear, was officially opened by the Mayor of Ribble Valley, Cllr Peter Ainsworth, alongside Space’s chairman Brian Harris and managing director Stephen Reuben on Friday 23 February 2007.
 The Old Co-op’s new residents were also invited to the launch and many came along, including Heather Bellamy who lives in one of the four houses, with her husband Darren and three sons aged 15, 12 and two and a half.

-It enabled us to live in a home close to all the local shops and with a garden for the boys to play in, that we would not have been able to afford otherwise.
 Every effort has been made to retain as many of the building’s authentic, opulent features as possible, including the famous clock tower which has been returned to its original state thanks to a full renovation and new mechanism.

 The process of property solicitor sydney starts with understanding the need of people as per their requirement and need.
 The entire procedure works on as per the need of the buyer and seller both.
 Both come with a common interest.
 We found that all parties involved – L&Q, managing agents, support service providers, and tenants were aware of and understood their different roles.